hdrhbbu1/sourcegraph.github.io/enterprise/deployment.md

 subtitle: Self-contained, easy to update, and simple to manage
 ---

-# Sourcegraph Enterprise
+# Sourcegraph Enterprise technical specifications

 Sourcegraph is a fast, intelligent code search and navigation platform.
 Sourcegraph Enterprise provides the same features as [Sourcegraph.com](https://sourcegraph.com) on your team's private code hosted on-premises or in a private cloud.

 Sourcegraph Enterprise is designed to be self-contained, easy to update, and simple to manage.
 Using Kubernetes Helm, it can be deployed and updated with a single command.

-Visit [about.sourcegraph.com/enterprise](https://about.sourcegraph.com/enterprise) or [contact us now](mailto:sales@sourcegraph.com) to learn more about Sourcegraph Enterprise, scalability, and security.
+Visit our [enterprise](/enterprise) page or [contact us now](mailto:sales@sourcegraph.com) to learn more about Sourcegraph Enterprise, scalability, and security.

 ## Services